RupalliDevi/email-security-detector/README.md

 - 🌐 **URL Extraction** from email body.
 - ☁️ **Word Cloud Visualization** for high-frequency terms.
 - 📥 **Downloadable JSON Report** for analysis output.
-- 🎨 **Modern Cybersecurity-Themed Dark UI** with glowing effects and animated spinner.

 ## 🛠️ Technologies Used